-Chinhoyi is a town located in Mashonaland West Province in Zimbabwe.
-It is also the administrative capital of the province.
-The town has a great historical significance attached to it in Zimbabwe.
+Chinhoyi is a town located in Makonde District, Mashonaland West Province.
+It is the administrative capital of the province.
+The town has a historical significance attached to it.
 It has also been celebrated for its natural wonders which include the Chinhoyi Caves.

 Chinhoyi has been celebrated as an iconic place which gave birth to the country's independence.
-This is due to the fact that the first gunshots by the freedom fighters were fired in this small town and this signalled the beginning of the liberation struggle which was also known as the Second Chimurenga.
-It was on the 28th of April 1966 when a group of 7 guerrillas sneaked into the country from Zambia where they had received their military training by the Zimbabwe African National Liberation Army.
-The seven soldiers namely David Guzuzu, Arthur Maramba, Christopher Chatambudza, Simon C Nyandoro, Godfrey Manyerenyere, Godwin Dube and Chubby Savanhu went on a mission to destabilize the settlers.
-The seven brave fighters were only killed after running out of ammunition having relentlessly fought the Rhodesian Security Forces which included its air force, ground force and cavalry.
+This is due to the fact that the first gunshots by the freedom fighters were fired near this small town and this signaled the beginning of the liberation struggle which was also known as the Second Chimurenga.
+On the 28 April 1966 a group of 7 guerrillas who had infiltrated into the country from Zambia (where they had received their military training by the Zimbabwe African National Liberation Army) were engaged by the Rhodesian Army and airforce.
+The seven soldiers namely David Guzuzu, Arthur Maramba, Christopher Chatambudza, Simon C Nyandoro, Godfrey Manyerenyere, Godwin Dube and Chubby Savanhu were on a mission to destabilize the settlers.
+The seven fighters were killed after running out of ammunition having fought the Rhodesian Security Forces which included its air force, ground force.
 They are said to have downed a Rhodesian helicopter during the battle and killed 25 soldiers.
 It is known today as the Battle of Chinhoyi.

 Chinhoyi Caves Recreational Park covers a large area only 20 acres of it in the vicinity of the actual Caves are used by the public.
 The traditional name for the Caves is "Chirorodziva" which means the "Pool of the Fallen".
 The name was derived from an incident which took place in the 1830s when the Angoni Tribe, who were moving northwards surprised people living near the Caves and flung them into the pool.
 The area close to the caves was first declared a National Monument and in 1957 it was declared a National Park with its existing boundaries.
 It was then redesignated as a Recreational Park in 1975.
 The Caves consist of a system of tunnels and caverns.
 The Caves are composed mainly of the sunlit "Sleeping Pool" and the artificially lit Dark Cave.
 The Sleeping Pool is 46 metres below the ground level and is accessible in two ways.

 In 2007 at the height of economic crisis in Zimbabwe, an alleged ancestral sprit in the person of Rotina Mavhunga claimed that diesel was oozing out of a rock in a mountain in Chinhoyi.
-A high level delegation led by ministers Kembo Mohadi, Sydney Sekeramayi and Didymus Mutasa was sent by president Robert Mugabe to confirm.
-They were duped int paying to beast and Z$5 Million for the rituals to take place in order for the then rare commondity to eb accessed.
-It eventually turned out that the whlse diesel stroy was not real and the peole behind were arrested.
+A high level delegation led by Cabinet ministers Kembo Mohadi, Sydney Sekeramayi and Didymus Mutasa was sent by president Robert Mugabe to confirm.
+They were duped into paying for a beast and Z$5 Million for the rituals to take place in order for the then rare commodity to be accessed.
+It eventually turned out that the whlole diesel story was not real and the people behind it were arrested.

 - , Viva Chinhoyi,Youtube, published:21 Mar 2013,retrieved:30 Mar 2015"